1111 Pennsylvania Ave. NW\\Washington, DC 20004-2541\\United States

 In claims against the government, Brad maximizes recovery through a deep knowledge of opposing counsel and presiding judges, and efficient deployment of pretrial resources.

-Described by a Court of Federal Claims judge as representing clients “zealously, creatively, and with civility,” Brad also has experience with all manner of government contract disputes and counseling, the False Claims Act, civil fraud investigations, real estate joint ventures, class actions, and federal administrative issues.
+Described by a Court of Federal Claims judge as representing clients “zealously, creatively, and with civility,” Brad also has experience with all manner of government contract disputes and counseling, the False Claims Act, civil fraud investigations, class actions, and federal administrative issues.
 Brad represents clients in other industries in commercial, construction, and environmental matters.